College Completion Summit Audio Recap

 University Marketing & Communications

-I want to talk to you a little bit about public broad views about the value of college and also the role that colleges are playing in preparing this new generation for jobs in this changing economy.
-And first, you know this, which is to reassure you Americans place a lot of value on a college degree.
+Kim Parker: I want to talk to you a little bit about broad public views about the value of college and also the role that colleges are playing in preparing this new generation for jobs in this changing economy.
+And first, you know this, which is to reassure you, Americans place a lot of value on a college degree.
 They think it’s important for young people to be successful, to have a college degree.
-College graduates of themselves say that their experience was very positive both personally and in terms of preparing them for the workforce.
+College graduates themselves say that their experience was very positive both personally and in terms of preparing them for the workforce.
 Parents of young children aspire to have their children go to college.
 It’s still very much a part of the American ethos.

 But the same time, there’s a growing sense of discontent about the role that colleges and universities are playing in this country.
 An undercurrent of dissatisfaction that we’ve started to see in some of our polling.
 These views are increasingly linked to partisanship.
 And now it has sort of pervaded views about higher education, which was not the case in the past.
 And I think that’s interesting and kind of disturbing.

-First, the big picture findings are all perfectly consistent with both what Pew found, what Gallup has found: there is a drop in approval that we have found from ’14, ‘15 to ’17, ’18, ‘19.
-It’s mainly when Republicans as Kim said.
-Republicans don’t like the politics that they’re seeing on our campuses.
+Mushtaq Gunja: First, the big picture findings are all perfectly consistent with both what Pew found, what Gallup has found: There is a drop in approval that we have found from ’14, ‘15 to ’17, ’18, ‘19.
+It’s mainly with Republicans, as Kim said, Republicans don’t like the politics that they’re seeing on our campuses.
 They don’t like the admissions process generally.
-They especially don’t like affirmative actions.
+They especially don’t like affirmative action.
 And Dems don’t like the admissions process.
-And in the wake of Varsity Blues , I guess that’s not surprising.
-But the deep suspicion among Democrats about the Legacy Admissions and that the whole process is rigged came up over and over, both in our focus groups and in the polling ,sort of generally.
-And all Dems, Independents and Republicans, everybody is worried about costs.
+And in the wake of Operation Varsity Blues, I guess that’s not surprising.
+But the deep suspicion among Democrats about the legacy admissions and that the whole process is rigged came up over and over, both in our focus groups and in the polling sort of generally.
+And all—Dems, Independents and Republicans—everybody is worried about costs.
 So first take away: our findings are perfectly consistent with the other polls that are out there.

 Second, I think that what we’ve found is that these worries, especially about cost, have led to some real misperceptions about student debt and the amount of borrowing.
 So we asked parents and students, “What percent of students that go to college borrow and how much do they borrow?”
-The public things that something like 72% of families and students have to borrow to go to college and that on average they’re borrowing $80,000.
+The public thinks that something like 72% of families and students have to borrow to go to college and that on average they’re borrowing $80,000.
 On average, completers, those who completed a four-year degree, borrow on average about $30,000.
-But that gap between 80,000 and 30 000 is enormous.
+But that gap between $80,000 and $30,000 is enormous.